Your Business hasn't Sold...Now What?

 Declining Sales:

 Another tough issue to deal with for a Seller and Business Broker.
 How significant is the decline?
 1-5% is different than losing a top 5 customer and seeing declines of 15-20%.
-Banks don’t like declines and Buyers aren’t able to always determine if there is added risk.
+Banks don’t like to underwrite deals with negative year over year revenues, in addition, most Buyers aren’t able to always determine what is the added risk.
 Sellers should assess the reasons for the decline prior to going to market.
 Can the issue be remedied?
 If yes, read on, if no, go to the end of this article for final recommendations

 Possible Solutions